Location: West Linn, Oregon, United States

 Currently, Dr. Schmall is upholding the title of executive director and gerontology specialist at Aging Concerns in West Linn, Oregon.
 She additionally consults for various programs on occasion, the most recent being the Be EPIC Dementia Program at Western University, which ran from 2019 until 2020.
 Dr. Schmall continues to be active in her civic community as well.
 Since 2018, she has served on the My Caregiver Resources Committee for the Portland-Metro Area.
 Further, she is on the board of directors for the Age Friendly Innovators and Ride Connection.

 Looking back on her multitude of successes, Dr. Schmall considers her greatest achievement to be the program she completed for the Legacy Healthcare System, entitled “The Powerful Tools for Caregivers.”
-It has since been shared in 40 states, as well as in South Korea, which is an amazing accomplishment considering Dr. Schmall brought it to life completely on her own.
+It has since been shared in 40 states, as well as in South Korea.
 A well-respected individual in her field, she has been abundantly awarded.
 The most recent addition to her collection of honors was the LEAP Award from the JFR Foundation in 2014, which followed numerous earlier accolades, including the Distinguished Alumni Award from Montana State University and the Gloria Cavanaugh Award from the American Society on Aging.
 As a further testament to her success, Dr. Schmall is featured in multiple editions of Who’s Who in America, Who’s Who in Medicine and Healthcare, and Who’s Who of American Women.

 For more information, please visit: